Garlic is an Allium vegetable, Allium sativum, in the same family as onions, shallots, leeks and scallions.

 For cooking purposes, garlic is utilized in many different ways across many continents and cuisines.
 Some common uses include, hummus, chutney, sauces, marinades, soups, stews, sautés and stir-frys.

-Raw garlic is often used in salsas, homemade dressings, pesto, vegetable ferments or blended (emulsified) with olive oil to make the popular paste known as aioli.
+Raw garlic is often used in salsas, homemade dressings, pesto, vegetable ferments, fire cider or blended (emulsified) with olive oil to make the popular paste known as aioli.

 It is best to store whole garlic bulbs in a cool dry dark pantry location to inhibit sprouting or mold growth.